 Poutine (French Fries with Gravy and Cheese Curds)

-The province's gastronomic achievements may reach dizzying heights, but Quebec may forever be known as the place where poutine began.
-An unabashedly savory collage of french-fried potatoes, beef gravy, and squeaky-fresh cheese curds, it's perhaps the ultimate late-night snack.
-This recipes comes to us from Toronto, Ontario native and kitchen assistant Anne-Marie White.
+Montreal’s gastronomic achievements may have reached dizzying heights, but the province of Quebec will forever be known as the place where poutine fries began.
+An unabashedly hearty mixture of French-fried potatoes, beef gravy, and squeaky-fresh cheese curds, this Canadian french fries dish (similar to New Jersey’s “disco fries”) is the ultimate late-night party snack.

-INSTRUCTIONS1.
-Cut potatoes into lengths of about ¼" x ¼" x 4".
+- Cut potatoes into lengths of about 1⁄4” x 1⁄4” x 4″.
 Place in a large bowl, cover with cold water, and refrigerate for about 2 hours.

 - Meanwhile, heat butter in a 2-qt. saucepan over medium-high heat.
 Add flour, and cook, stirring, until smooth, about 2 minutes.
 Add shallot and garlic, and cook, until soft, about 2 minutes.
 Add stock, ketchup, vinegar, peppercorns, Worcestershire, and salt and pepper, and bring to a boil; cook, stirring, until thickened, about 6 minutes.
 Remove from heat, and keep gravy warm.

 - Pour oil to a depth of 3″ in a 6-qt.
 Dutch oven, and heat over medium heat until a deep-fry thermometer reads 325°.
 Drain potatoes, and dry thoroughly with paper towels.
 Working in small batches, add potatoes and fry, tossing occasionally, until tender and slightly crisp, about 4 minutes.